LSparkzwz/Prelearn/report/first_approach_report.md

 ### How to run (English version):

-* Choose what dataset you'd like to test by expanding its option:
+* Choose what dataset you'd like to test by clicking its option:
 <details><summary>Prelearn dataset</summary>
 <p>
 <ul>